 Susan holds a Ph.D. in Chemistry from the University of California, Los Angeles.
-Her dissertation was titled, Analysis of vibronic structure and resonance Raman Intensities in electron transfer spectra involving multiple interacting surfaces.
 She earned a B.A. in Molecular and Cellular Biology and a B.S. in Chemistry from the University of California, Berkeley.
-Prior to her current position, Susan was a chemist with Hewlett-Packard Company, IPG, LightScribe/Specialty Printing Systems; Post-doctoral Research Associate at the University of Southern California; Adjunct Professor, Linn Benton Community College (2007-2010); Invited Lecturer, Radtech International North America.
+Prior to her current position, Susan held product development roles at Brewer Science and Hewlett-Packard Company; Post-doctoral Research Associate at the University of Southern California; Adjunct Professor, Linn Benton Community College (2007-2010); and Invited Lecturer, Radtech International North America.
 Dr. Bailey currently is technical management of process chemistry and development of new products for the UV ink & coating industry.

 Molly holds a Ph.D. in Chemistry from the University of Southern Mississippi were she studied under Dr. Charles Hoyle, renowned pioneer in the fields of photopolymerization and photochemistry.
 She earned a M.S. in Polymer Science and Engineering from the University of Southern Mississippi and a B.S. in Chemistry from the University of Oklahoma.
 Dr. Hladik has over ten years of experience formulating and synthesizing polymers in various methods and mediums specializing in inkjet, flexo, gravure, and screen print depositions.
 Dr. Hladik is currently developing new carbon nanotube-based platforms and products, as well as developing deposition techniques for a variety of applications.

 Radiation Chemist and founding Co-director of the Institute for Sustainable Materials and Manufacturing, SUNY ESF